Khurshid Nadeem

 Khurshid Ahmed Nadeem is a Pakistani Urdu columnist, TV host, and author.
 He has been writing columns for different national newspapers like Daily Jang, Daily Express, Duniya News, and others.

 Career

 Nadeem is a disciple of the religious scholar Javed Ahmed Ghamidi and most of his political analyses and social writings reflect a specific religious worldview.
 He has served as the editor of the academic journal Fikr-o-Nazar, which is published quarterly by the International Islamic University, Islamabad.
 He has also presented talk shows on PTV and Geo TV.
 Currently, he pens a weekly column “Takbeer e Musalsal” for the Urdu daily newspaper Duniya.
+He is also the chairman of Pakistan's National Rahmatul-lil-Alameen Wa Khatamun Nabiyyin Authority.